derhansen/sf_event_mgt/Documentation/ForAdministrators/EmailAttachments/Index.rst

          array

    :Description:
-         Array of property names of the registration, which contains one or multiple files to be attached to the e-mail
+         Array of property names of the registration, which contains one or multiple files to be attached to the email

    :Default:
          empty